Battle of Baia(1467)

 The Battle

 The Battle of Baia was fought on December 15, 1467, between Moldavian prince Stephen the Great and the Hungarian king, Matthias Corvinus.
-Corvinus invaded Moldavia as a consequence of Stephen's annexation of Chilia—a fortress and harbour on the coast of the Black Sea—from Hungarian and Wallachian forces.
-It had belonged to Moldavia centuries earlier.
+Corvinus invaded Moldova as a consequence of Stephen's annexation of Chilia—a fortress and harbour on the coast of the Black Sea—from Hungarian and Wallachian forces.
+It had belonged to Moldova centuries earlier.

 “Contemporary accounts describe the battle: "The fire made the night equally light as the day" and the fighting raged "with such a wrath, that nothing could be seen as more horrible than this."